Vital Records Online

 required documents

-What Documents Are Required to Order State of Oklahoma Birth Certificates?
+What Documents Are Required to Order an Oklahoma Birth Certificate?

 All applicants must provide proof of identity, such as a U.S. state-issued driver's license or passport.
 The necessary documents and information can vary based on individual circumstances defined by the OSDH.
 Refer to the table below for the required information and documents.